Language Movement Primitives: Grounding Language Models in Robot Motion: Introduction

 \p{Grounding Language to Control} We present a complete system that translates open-form user instructions and corrective feedback into fine-grained and stable low-level motion controllers.
 Our user interface accepts commands specified in natural language, and also supports effortless and intuitive user feedback without requiring detailed knowledge of robot kinematics or low-level control specifications.

-\p{Comparing to Foundation Models} We compare LMPs to foundation models in robotics and other neuro-symbolic approaches across $20$ real-world manipulation tasks.
-When using LMPs without any fine-tuning or refinement, our approach outperforms the best baseline by $38\%$.
+\p{Comparing to Foundation Models} We compare LMPs to foundation models, such as $\pi_{0.5}$~\cite{intelligence2025pi_}, in robotics and other neuro-symbolic approaches across $31$ real-world manipulation tasks.
+Without any fine-tuning or feedback, LMP outperforms the best baseline by $19\%$ ($54\%$ vs. $35\%$); with up to three rounds of natural-language feedback, the gap grows to $30\%$.
+As part of our tests, we evaluate on parts of the CALVIN benchmark in simulation, as well as 31 real-world tabletop manipulation tasks across static and dynamically changing environments.
 Performance particularly improves in scenarios that require trajectory shaping for obstacle avoidance or multi-stage tasks.